Sports Heart Screening for Hypertrophic Cardiomyopathy

 Many schools in South Florida now require athletes to have an EKG (electrocardiogram) before participating in organized sports.
 An EKG can help detect certain abnormal heart rhythms and hypertrophic cardiomyopathy – a condition linked to sudden death in athletes.

-- To receive a free EKG screening, please make sure your child's prescription specifies the EKG is for a sports evaluation.
+- Please make sure your child's prescription specifies the EKG is for a sports evaluation.

 - A parent or guardian will need to be present to sign consent for the test.